conductor-sdk/conductor-python/README.md

 > [!NOTE]
 > That's it - you just created and executed your first distributed Python app!

-## Learn more about Conductor Python SDK
+## Learn More about Conductor Python SDK

 There are three main ways you can use Conductor when building durable, resilient, distributed applications.